duplocloud/terraform-provider-duplocloud/README-release-process.md

 ## Quick List of Steps

-There are three steps you must run:
+There are four steps, one of them is done automatically.

-  - `scripts/release.sh start`
+  - Run: `scripts/release.sh start`
-  - `scripts/release.sh finish`
+  - Run: `scripts/release.sh finish`
+  - Automatically Done: publishing to github and hashicorp
-  - `scripts/release.sh next MY.NEXT.VERSION`
+  - Run: `scripts/release.sh next MY.NEXT.VERSION`

+## Detailed List of Steps

-## Step 1 - release start
+### Step 1 - release start

 **NOTE: In the future, this might be moved to a github action.**